sonemaro/sosomi/FINAL.md

 │  • Path Check → Current directory only                              │
 │  • Blocked Check → Not in blocklist                                 │
 │  ──────────────────────────────────────────────────────             │
-│  Result: SAFE (🟢)    Reversible: Yes    Backup: Not needed         │ └────────────────────────────┬─────────────────────────────────────────┘
+│  Result: SAFE (🟢)    Reversible: Yes                               │
+└────────────────────────────┬─────────────────────────────────────────┘
                              │
                              ▼